zopefoundation/zope.locking/src/zope/locking/README.txt

 Warnings
 --------

-The token utility will register a token for an object if it can.
+* The token utility will register a token for an object if it can.
 It does not check to see if it is actually the local token utility for the given object.
   This should be arranged by clients of the token utility, and verified externally if desired.

+* Tokens are stored as keys in BTrees, and therefore must be orderable (i.e., they must implement __cmp__).

 -------------------------------
 Intended Security Configuration